-The grieving family of a newborn baby whose skull was reportedly fractured during delivery hope that an inquest will bring closure and “prevent future tragedies”.
+The grieving family of a newborn baby whose skull was reportedly fractured during delivery hoped that an inquest would bring closure and “prevent future tragedies”.

-A midwife present decided to push on the baby’s head with two fingers in a move the family believe ultimately resulted in his death.
+The inquest heard a midwife was asked to attempt to free baby’s head with two fingers to break suction in a move the family believe ultimately resulted in his death.

 Nixon was born unable to breath, and an autopsy later showed he’d suffered skull fractures, brain swelling and haemorrhages.